 Today, Niemöller is remembered for the following saying:

-First they came for the communists, and I did not speak out —
+First they came for the communists, and I did not speak out —May I suggest two points of reflection?

 because I was not a communist;